There are different ways to download the nCine and its accompanying projects.

 Being an open source project you will always have access to all source code on GitHub.

-You start by cloning and build nCine-libraries and nCine-android-libraries and move to nCine and nCine-data.
+Start by cloning and build nCine-libraries and nCine-android-libraries, then move to nCine and nCine-data.

 You can then clone and build additional projects if you want: